 Since the emergence of modern indoor farming in the late 20th century, the pros and cons of vertical farming have sparked intense debate.
-This article breaks down the discussion to give you a balanced perspective and a firm grasp of the current state of vertical farming.
+This article breaks down the discussion to give you a balanced perspective of the current state of vertical farming.

 Since its inception, vertical farming has evolved from a mere theoretical concept to a practical solution, now employed in urban spaces around the globe.
 It addresses pressing global issues such as population growth, urbanization, and climate change in a novel way.